jackyzha0/jackyzha0.github.io/content/thoughts/whoami.md

 date: 2021-03-11T14:43:24-08:00
 ---

 when I hop on a call with new people and they ask me to give a short intro about myself, I never know what to say.
 Surely, I've done *something* of note that would be relevant to the conversation?
-I realized I don't have a cohesive and self-consistent understanding of who I am or what I stand for.
+Yeah sure, maybe [introductions are hard](/thoughts/introductions), but I also realized I don't have a cohesive and self-consistent understanding of who I am or what I stand for.

 I don't necessarily need to, but I think it'll give me a better handle on being able to pare down responsibilities and reclaim time to just rediscover what I love doing.